alitsaberi/slumber/configs/instructions/light_cueing.md

 During the experiment, you may receive light cues through the EEG headband.

-These cues are designed to be effective yet comfortable, so it is important to adjust their intensity accordingly.
+- If you do, respond by repeating the **LRLR eye movement**.

-Initially, the light cue intensity is set to its minimum.
-In the next task, you will assess whether you can perceive the light while keeping your eyes closed in a resting wakefulness state.
+For the next step, You will assess whether you can perceive the light while keeping your eyes closed in a resting wakefulness state.

-- If you **do not** perceive the light, increase the intensity by one step and try again.
+**Next step: Light calibration test.**

+- Click the **"Present Cue"** button.
+A countdown will appear.

+- Close your eyes during the countdown.
+Wait for a few seconds.

+- Open your eyes and click the **"Yes/No"** button to indicate whether you perceived a red light.

-- Continue this process until you can **clearly perceive** the light while keeping your eyes closed.
+-  Repeat this process until a confirmation message appears and the **"Done"** button is activated.

-* eyes closed
+- If you have repeated the tasks for >20 times and a confirmation message still does not appear, end the current experimental session and contact us to report this issue in the morning.